benwestrate/mainstay/README.md

 ```

 ## Change Log
+### v3.0.1 -- Updated the library components object
+- I changed the library components to needing 'name' and 'component' keys so mainstay no longer relies on function names.
 ### v3.0.0 -- Breaking Changes
 - I changed the render mechanism to be more agnostic.
 This means in practice it dose not depend on anything other than [data-stoar](https://github.com/jzeltman/data-stoar).
 In order to work with react now you will need to add your own render function.
 ### v2.2.0 -- Feature Re-Render Component